PMunch/protobuf-nim/README.rst

 procs for field access.
 In Nim however we have strong meta-programming powers which can hide much of this complexity for us.
 As can be seen in the above example it looks just like normal Nim code except from one thing, the call to ``has``.
-Whenever a field is set to something it will register it's presence in the object.
+Whenever a field is set to something it will register its presence in the object.
 Then when you access the field Nim will first check if it is present or not, throwing a runtime ``ValueError`` if it isn't set.
 If you want to remove a value already set in an object you simply call ``reset``